-Access to the fuel tank sending unit is located below a small removable hatch that is accessible when the cooler slide assembly in the helm seat base is pulled out and the cooler is removed.
+Access to the fuel tank sending unit is located below a small removable hatch in the cockpit sole.

 Frequently inspect and lubricate the fuel fill cap seal with Teflon or silicone grease.
 The seal prevents water from entering the fuel system through the fuel fill cap and it should be immediately replaced if there is any sign of damage or deterioration.